Our Priorities > Enhancing Access Improving Infrastructure and Technology

 Many of those tested were young adults from low-income families.
 CVCD is the region’s only diabetes clinic, delivering care at little or no cost to patients.

-Since 2006, CVCD has screened and cared for over 80,000 diabetes patients in Cochabamba, including Type I and Type II diabetes.
+Since 2006, CVCD has screened and cared for more than 90,000 diabetes patients in Cochabamba, including Type I and Type II diabetes.
 In addition to our financial support, Abbott donates blood-testing equipment for the clinic as well as for patients’ personal use.

 We also help support CVCD’s lifestyle education courses for diabetes patients.
 Before CVCD began its educational outreach, health care practitioners in the region tended to treat diabetes as a temporary disease rather than a lifelong condition.